datastaxdevs/workshop-spring-stargate/README.md

 - Replace `client-id`, `clientSecret`, `application-token` with values shown on the Astra token screen or picking the values from the CSV token file your dowloaded before.

-> To ease the copy-paste yu can use the small clipboard icons as show in the walkthrough.
+> To ease the copy-paste you can use the small clipboard icons as show in the walkthrough.

 ✅ **Step 7b: Enter 3 values related to your DB**